Where do I find course offerings?

 Why can't I drop one of the courses on my schedule?

 You may not be able to drop a course you were enrolled in by your college.
-You'll be able to determine this if the check box in the Select column is greyed out or if you receive an error message indicating that consent is required to drop.
+You'll be able to determine this if the check box in the Select column is greyed out.
 Contact your college registrar if there's a problem.